OUR TEAM

 Christina Grimes, LCSW

-Supervisor of School Groups and Curriculum Development
+Student Internship Program Supervisor Supervisor of School Groups & Curriculum Development

 Curbie Cohen, LMSW

-School Groups Coordinator and
+School Groups Coordinator

 Staff Psychotherapist